LLNL/axom/src/axom/quest/docs/sphinx/read_mesh.rst

 Reading a Pro/E file
 --------------------

-As read by Axom, a Pro/E tet file contains:
+As read by Axom, an ASCII Pro/E tet file contains:

 - Zero or more comment lines starting with a ``#`` character
-- One line with two integers: the number of nodes n and the number of tetrahedra t
+- One line with two integers: the number of nodes ``n`` and the number of tetrahedra ``t``
-- n lines, one for each node; each line contains a contiguous integer ID starting at 1 and three floating-point literals specifying the node location
+- ``n`` lines, one for each node; each line contains a contiguous integer ID starting at 1 and three floating-point numbers specifying the node location
-- t lines, one for each tetrahedron; each line contains a contiguous integer ID starting at 1 and four integers specifying the tet's nodes
+- ``t`` lines, one for each tetrahedron; each line contains a contiguous integer ID starting at 1 and four integers specifying the tet's nodes

 Reading an ASCII Pro/E tet file is similar to reading an STL file.
 The code examples are excerpts from the file ``<axom>/src/axom/quest/examples/quest_proe_bbox.cpp``.
+The Pro/E reader has the ability to read a subset of the mesh in the file, defined by a user-supplied predicate function.
+The example code shows how to use a convenience function to specify a predicate that keeps only tets fully included in a user-supplied bounding box.

 We include the ProEReader header